-Generally, there is no distinction between domestic and foreign entities when it comes to foreclosing Spanish security granted by a project company or in relation to a project.
+Generally, there is no distinction between domestic and foreign entities when it comes to foreclosing.

-Bankruptcy and Restructuring Proceedings
+5 Bankruptcy and Restructuring Proceedings

 5.1 How does a bankruptcy proceeding in respect of the project company affect the ability of a project lender to enforce its rights as a secured party over the security?